Fiat Tipo hatchback review

 The Fiat Tipo is the Italian company’s contender in the competitive family hatchback class, so it’s a bit bigger than the Fiat 500 and Fiat Panda.
 It’s up against a huge array of new rivals, so has to fight hard in an incredibly tough class.

-Among its rivals are such successful models as the Ford Focus, Vauxhall Astra, Renault Megane and SEAT Leon, while it also has to persuade customers away from value-conscious choices like the Kia Ceed, Hyundai i30, Citroen C4 Cactus and Skoda Scala.
+Among its rivals are such successful models as the Ford Focus, Vauxhall Astra, Renault Megane and SEAT Leon, while it also has to persuade customers away from value-conscious choices such as the Kia Ceed, Hyundai i30, Citroen C4 and Skoda Scala.
 With superminis like the Renault Clio becoming increasingly practical, you might consider it a rival to the Tipo as well.

-The value-heavy four above would seem to be the Fiat Tipo's most direct rivals; the entry-level Tipo starts at just over £15,500, a price that gets you a pretty impressive list of standard equipment considering it’s cheaper than a smaller Ford Fiesta.
-UK buyers aren’t offered the ultra-cheap model sold in some countries for the equivalent of less than £9,000, which would make an interesting alternative to a Dacia Sandero.
+The entry-level Tipo starts at under £20,000 and looks decent value at that price - even though UK buyers aren’t offered the ultra-cheap model sold in some countries for the equivalent of less than £9,000, which would make an interesting alternative to a Dacia Sandero.
 The UK Tipo range is pretty straightforward: there are only a few trim levels and a fairly brief list of engine choices.
 Hybrid models dramatically increase the price, and top-spec Tipos are too expensive.

 The Fiat Tipo is smart and businesslike on the outside.
 You could call it understated and elegant if you wanted to be kind, but there isn’t much in the way of charisma or imagination to its styling.
 A 2020 facelift brought new headlights and exterior tweaks.
 Inside, the Tipo feels well put together, but the overall dashboard design is disappointingly short on style and looks rather dated against fresher rivals.